abilondias/sprite-sheet-sfml/README.md

 # sprite-sheet-sfml

 Implementation of sprite based animations for character movement with SFML.
-All code resides in the `main.cpp` file.
+Code entrypoint resides in the `main.cpp` file.

 ## Tools used